 All kinds of critters can invade your home, making your life more difficult and your family less safe.
 Raccoons are especially notorious for causing havoc in your yard and home if left unattended.

-Not one of these natural raccoon deterrents is solely effective by itself.
-One could work for a while but raccoons are intelligent creatures which figure out your tactics after some time.
+Not one of these natural deterrents is solely effective by itself.
+One could work for a while, but raccoons are intelligent creatures that figure out your tactics after some time.

 Respect and understand the creature to know what works for the long term.